zed/imunify360-doc/docs/command_line_interface/README.md

 ```
 </div>

+The successful output should display the configuration file content.

 ## Doctor

 Collecting information about Imunify360 state, generating the report and sending it to Imunify360 Support Team.
 This command can be used in case of any troubles or issues with Imunify360.
 This command will generate a key to be sent to Imunify360 Support Team.
 With that key Imunify360 Support Team can help with any problem as fast as possible.